|

 in a jam

-- (slang) In a difficult, threatening, or embarrassing position; also, unable to solve a dilemma.
+- (Slang) In a difficult, threatening, or embarrassing position; also, unable to

 Johnny Burke: "Yeah, yeah, I'm in